 Fares vary depending on time, distance and package purchased.
 Peak travel is 30% more expensive than travel in the off-peak period (peak periods are on weekdays between 06:45-08:00 and 16:15-17:30).
 Weekends and public holidays are off-peak travel and charged as such, incentivising passengers to travel in the off-peak.
-The following fare products are available for 2019/2020:
+The following fare products are available for 2020/2021:

-- Mover bulk packages in amounts of R35, R50, R60, R80, R100, R150, R200, R300, R400 and R600 with a 30% saving over conventional fares - Standard variable amounts can be loaded as a standard product which can also be used to pay for items where debit cards are accepted up to R200 - Day passes one-day, three-day and seven-day passes allow unlimited travel anywhere, at any time of the day and cost R75, R170 and R250 respectively - Monthly pass unlimited travel for one month from the date of activation and currently sold for R850
+- Mover bulk packages in amounts of R35, R50, R60, R80, R100, R150, R200, R300, R400 and R600 with a 30% saving over conventional fares - Standard variable amounts can be loaded as a standard product which can also be used to pay for items where debit cards are accepted up to R200 - Day passes one-day, three-day and seven-day passes allow unlimited travel anywhere, at any time of the day and cost R70, R160 and R230 respectively - Monthly pass unlimited travel for one month from the date of activation and currently sold for R790

 The figure that follows illustrates the MyCiTi distance-based fare structure.
 The MyCiTi fare system also employs a penalty system with penalties being deducted from the remaining balance on myconnect cards.
 Penalty charges apply if passengers do not tap in or out correctly.
 Penalties are R15 for the first two penalties and R30 for subsequent penalties.
-A penalty of R99 is charged if the journey includes the Airport and R382 for full fare evasion.
+A penalty of R85 is charged if the journey includes the Airport.
 Penalties are incurred for not tapping in or out at the start or end of a journey, tapping on or off at the incorrect validator and tapping on or off if there are insufficient funds to pay for a journey.

-MYCITI FARES 2019/20
+MYCITI FARES 2020/21